Are Older Cars Cheaper to Insure?

 Does the Make and Model of an Older Car Affect Insurance Rates?

 Yes.
-Even for older vehicles, specific makes and models have higher repair costs or theft rates, meaning higher insurance premiums.
-Insurers consider these factors when setting rates.
+Specific makes and models have higher repair costs or theft rates, which means higher insurance premiums.
+Insurers consider this factor when calculating your rate.

 Which Cars Depreciate the Least?

-Typically, a new car loses 10-20% of its value in the first year and 15% annually after that, so after 5 years, it could be worth only 40% of its original price.
-Some cars, however, depreciate slower.
-According to Kelley Blue Book, car brands with strong resale value are the Tesla Model X, Ford Bronco, Toyota Tacoma, and Toyota Tundra.
+According to Kelley Blue Book, a new car loses 10-20% of its value in the first year and 15% per year after that.
+After 5 years, the car could be worth only 40% of its original price.
+Some cars do depreciate slower.
+Car brands with strong resale value are the Tesla Model X, Ford Bronco, Toyota Tacoma, and Toyota Tundra.

 What is the Best Insurance for Older Cars?

-The best insurance for an older vehicle depends on several factors: age, condition, usage, and if it’s a classic or standard car.
-At a minimum, you must meet your state’s liability requirements.
-If additional coverage is desired, comprehensive and collision insurance are options.
+The best insurance for an older vehicle depends on several factors: age, condition, usage, and if it's a classic or standard car.
+At a minimum, you must meet your state's minimum liability requirements.
+If you want additional coverage, comprehensive and collision insurance are options.
 To find the best policy, compare quotes from multiple carriers to see which offers the cheapest and best coverage for your older car.